 \section{Abstract}

-Fano and readout noise along with the partial charge collection (PCC) effect, are responsible for degrading the energy spectra in Charge Coupled Devices (CCD) measurements, especially at low energies.
-In this work, the X-ray produced by the fluorescence of fluorine (@677 eV) and aluminum (@1486 eV) were recorded using a Skipper-CCD, which enabled the reading noise to be reduced to 0.2~e$^-$.
-Based on an analytical description of the shape of photopeaks derived from the convolution of the PCC effect and Fano noise, we were able to accurately describe the energy spectra.
-This description accounts for lower energies tails, disentangling, and quantifying the contributions of Fano noise and PCC effect.
-Thus, the Fano factor and electron-hole pair creation energy were determined below 1 keV and, the PCC-region of the sensor was estimated.
-Additionally, the skewness of photopeaks expected at low energies was also experimentally observed for the first time.
+Fano noise, readout noise, and the partial charge collection (PCC) effect collectively contribute to the degradation of energy spectra in Charge Coupled Devices (CCD) measurements, especially at low energies.
+In this work, the X-ray produced by the fluorescence of fluorine (677 eV) and aluminum (1486 eV) were recorded using a Skipper-CCD, which enabled the reading noise to be reduced to 0.2~e$^-$.
+Based on an analytical description of photopeak shapes resulting from the convolution of the PCC effect and Fano noise, we achieved a precise characterization of the energy spectra.
+This description enabled us to disentangle and quantify the contributions from both Fano noise and the PCC effect.
+As a result, we determined the Fano factor and the electron-hole pair creation energy.
+Additionally, we estimated the PCC-region of the sensor and, for the first time, experimentally observed the expected skewness of photopeaks at low energies.

 \keywords{Fano factor, Partial Charge Collection, Skipper-CCD}